 - NHTSA Recall Site: https://vinrcl.safercar.gov/vin/

-Know Your Rights if You Have been Injured
+Know Your Rights if You Have Been Injured in Ohio

 Many people have reportedly already sustained injuries because of the defective parking brake on the Prius.
 In addition, more people may suffer injuries if they are not aware of the recall.
 If you sustained a serious injury because of the faulty parking brake on your Prius, you should discuss your legal rights with the experienced attorneys of Plevin & Gallucci as soon as possible.